-- After cleaning up the frozen crab, squeeze some lemon juice all over, then add soju and toss to coat evenly.
+- *Skip this step if you're using fresh live crab, or if you were able to find the brand of frozen crab I prefer (pictured in the blog post).
+Any other brand of frozen crab will likely be unpleasantly fishy and needs this step.
+After cleaning up the frozen crab, squeeze some lemon juice all over, then add soju and toss to coat evenly.
 These are going to help get rid of any excessive fishiness since these are not fresh crab.
-Let it sit in the fridge for 20-30 minutes. *Note: You do not need to do this with live crab.
+Let it sit in the fridge for 20-30 minutes.

 - After 20-30 minutes (you should be making the rice porridge and seasoning sauce during that time), drain the lemon juice and soju, then use paper towels to pat the crab dry.
 Keep in the refrigerator.

 - Add 1/2 cup cold water and 1 tsp of glutinous rice flour to a small sauce pan.
 Mix until dissolved, then cook over low heat stirring frequently until thickened.
 The consistency should be a little thicker than pancake batter.
 Let it cool completely before adding it to the seasoning sauce.

 - Roughly chop the thai chilis, then crush them using a mortar and pestle along with the garlic and ginger.

 - Mix all the seasoning sauce ingredients together.
 I don't like it as sweet as restaurants usually make it so if you prefer it sweeter, add more sugar and/or plum syrup.